Ferry Operators

 The private cabin does offer one hidden advantage — privacy for families with infants.
 If you’re traveling with a baby and worried about disturbing others, Royal class gives you space to manage without stress.

-All three vessels cruise at 30-32 knots, delivering that consistent 90-minute Port Blair-Havelock timing.
+All vessels cruise at 30-32 knots, delivering that consistent 90-minute Port Blair-Havelock timing.
 Avoid Pearl if you need direct Port Blair-Havelock service.
 She always stops at Neil Island first, adding 30-45 minutes.

 Entertainment systems run throughout the journey — overhead screens play Bollywood movies, though most passengers spend the 90 minutes enjoying sea views or napping.
 CCTV monitoring and trained crew ensure passenger safety across all decks.